zepben/ewb-grpc/README.md

 ### C

 There are 2 ways to build packages locally:
- * To build the libraries using a container, login to ghrc.io with your credentials, and run:
+ * To build the libraries using a container, run:

 ```sh
 cd c